bpowell122/cryoSRPNT/README.md

 ### Implementation and system requirements
 Both scripts are built using a pytorch/cuda framework to leverage GPU acceleration.
 Simptcl can simulate 1M particles at 100 x 100 px in ~ 5 minutes on a system equipped as follows: CPU: Intel Xeon Gold 6242R; GPU: Nvidia RTX 3090; RAM: 512 GB.

-However, the (Nvidia) GPU is not required, and RAM is mostly required to hold a single copy of the particle stack in memory with np.float32 precision (4 bytes per pixel).
-Therefore the particle stack described above could be simulated on a system with ~48 GB RAM and an old / no GPU.
+However, the (Nvidia) GPU is not required, and RAM is predominantly used to hold a single copy of the particle stack in memory with np.float32 precision (4 bytes per pixel).
+Therefore, the particle stack described above could be simulated on a system with ~48 GB RAM and an older / no GPU.